Strategic publishing

 Research data

-When choosing a journal, we recommend that you consider how you should make available or publish research data related to the article/manuscript.
-Major journal publishers have specific information pages and recommendations on the guidelines that apply to them.
-In Europe and the USA, funding bodies are also increasingly demanding that in addition to publishing your article open access, you must also publish the research data on which the research result is based.
-The most important thing, however, is that you comply with Swedish legislation and Karolinska Institutet's recommendations regarding the accessibility and publication of research data.
-Read more at Publish and share research data - an overview.
+When choosing a journal, we recommend that you choose where to make available or publish research data associated with the paper/manuscript.
+The minimum level required at KI is metadata publishing, i.e. publishing a description of your data.
+Larger journal publishers have special information pages and recommendations on which guidelines apply in particular.
+In Europe and the USA, the financiers are increasingly demanding that in addition to publishing your article open access, you must also publish the research data that forms the basis of the research results.
+In line with KI's Policy for open access to research data KI works to ensure that the copyright for publication and reuse of research results is not exclusively transferred to commercial scientific publishers.
+Research data must not be made available via the publishers' paid services.
+Read more at Publish and share research data – an overview

 Journal processes